apiyap/ex-react-bootstrap/README.md

-# For learning React Bootstrap
+# For learning React Bootstrap & AdminLTE 3

-All examples got from [React Bootstrap](https://react-bootstrap.github.io/)
+All examples got from [React Bootstrap](https://react-bootstrap.github.io/) And use theme from [AdminLTE 3](https://github.com/ColorlibHQ/AdminLTE)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).